 When the CDFA mandated only certified Psyllid/HLB-free trees may be sold or planted in California, this left citrus nurserymen needing someplace to raise future generations of citrus trees.
 Through an acquaintance they met David Chelf of Airstream Innovations who had invented this technology while growing under his own organic label.
 Chelf put his label on hold and focused on perfecting his technology to help his fellow growers deliver certified pest-free trees.
 As of 2013, Airstream Innovations holds patents in 13 countries and today, over one million square feet of California’s wholesale citrus nurseries are protected using Airstream Greenhouses.

 If you’re not already familiar with the concept, Chelf’s design captures the prevailing winds using 360 degree air intake towers plus additional variable-speed fans to continually inflate a light-weight fabric covering a half acre or more.
 To prevent pests, a high-density netting surrounds the base of the towers stopping pests from entering.
 This patented design is the ultimate growing environment, a photosynthesis machine, from a quarter acre up to 1.5+ acres or more.
-The standardized half-acre facility costs about $7.00 per square foot and is typically completed in two-weeks upon start date.
+The basic half-acre structure costs about $10.00 per square foot and is typically completed in two-weeks upon start date.

 California citrus nurserymen are not only receiving USDA certification, but are reporting higher production rates including reduced water and pesticide use; seedling to budding 30 days sooner than expected; 30% more root and leaf growth; extended growing seasons, and improved worker satisfaction.